siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 $$

 A passing field and the mass aggregate reorganize one another as one common field.
-This is the same self-refraction principle already used in chapter 8: there it bends a flow strongly enough to close on itself, while here only the weak exterior effect of a large aggregate is kept.
+This is the same self-refraction principle derived just after chapter 7 and then used in chapter 8 to explain how a flow can bend strongly enough to close on itself.
+Here only the weak exterior effect of a large aggregate is kept.
 In the present chapter that weak exterior effect is written phenomenologically, at leading order, as a small constitutive loading of the local transport law.

 When the transport is written in conventional electromagnetic variables,
 $\mathbf{E}$ and $\mathbf{B}$ are complementary aspects of one organized flow.